Tutorials Logic, IN info@tutorialslogic.com

 Services

-State is data that a component owns and can change over time.
-When state changes, React automatically re-renders the component to reflect the new data.
-State is the mechanism that makes React UIs interactive.
+State is data stored inside a component that can change over time.
+When state changes, React re-renders the component so the UI shows the latest value.
+State is what makes React interfaces interactive.

-The useState hook is the primary way to add state to function components.
-It returns a pair: the current state value and a function to update it.
+The useState hook adds state to function components.
+It returns two values: the current state and a function used to update that state.

 import { useState } from 'react'